lsst-sqre/phalanx/docs/about/introduction.rst

 Start working with Phalanx:

-- If you are a service developer looking to integrate your service into Phalanx, see the :doc:`Service maintainer's guide </service-guide/index>` to get started.
+- If you are an application developer looking to integrate your service into Phalanx, see the :doc:`/developers/index` section to get started.
-- If you are an operator looking to create a new environment or operate an existing one, see the :doc:`Operator's guide </ops/index>`
+- If you are an administrator looking to create a new environment or operate an existing one, see the :doc:`/admin/index` section.